Ecommerce SEO in 6 Steps: The Ultimate Beginner’s Guide

 The objective of keyword research is to identify search terms with the right combination of volume, difficulty, specificity, and transactional intent to optimize your search engine performance.

-So where do you find these values, and which keywords should you look into?
+So which keywords should you look into?
 Start by taking a comprehensive look at your ecommerce business and its customers.
 Then jot down broad terms that apply to your offerings as well as what your customers may be looking for.

 These ideas don’t need to be well-formulated, high-intent keywords; they just need to provide a foundation for your research.
-Many of the resources mentioned below will help you to find and assess specific, long-tail keywords based around general buckets or seed terms—so this step lays the groundwork.
+Here’s how to get started with choosing keywords:

 A good jump-off point for your research is using suggested searches, which appear based on relevant and trending keywords.